jcmspg/fdf/README.md

 **there is some degree of interactivity, here are the controls you can press:**
  - WASD is your main navigation / interaction controls
  - Press H for Help
- - P, C, Z, R, F, H, T to switch between modes (Pan, Color, Zoom, Rotate, Reset, Help and Height)
+ - P, C, Z, R, F, H, G, UP to switch between modes (Pan, Color, Zoom, Rotate, Reset, Help, Spherical and CONIC)
  - ESC to close